-With Thanksgiving just hours away, this might be a good time to remind your insurance customers of some important safety tips to make sure their holiday is a safe and happy one.
+With Turkey Day quickly approaching, it's a good time to remind your insurance customers of some important safety tips to make sure their holiday is a safe and happy one.

-Here are some more sobering facts from the American Red Cross…
+Some sobering facts from the American Red Cross …

 - Cooking is the leading cause of home fires on Thanksgiving Day and of home fires and home fire injuries in general.